IBM-EPBL/IBM-Project-353-1658297245/README.md

 | **Faculty Mentor(s)** | N.Elamathi |

 ---
+## ℹ️ Project Detail
+In this project, we will be building a chatbot using Watson's assistant that helps banks for automating business processes such as customer service.

 ## ⚠️ Problem Statement
 If a customer using a chatbot but it can delay response on web integration.